scala/docs.scala-lang/_overviews/core/collections-migration-213.md

 If you're making an application, and simply migrating a Scala 2.12 code base to 2.13, it might be ok to keep using `scala.Seq` in your code.

-If you're making a library intended to be used by other programmers, then using `scala.Seq` or vararg is going to be a breaking change in the API semantics.
+If you're making a library intended to be used by other programmers, then using `scala.Seq` or varargs is going to be a breaking change in the API semantics.
 For example, if there was a function `def orderFood(order: Seq[Order]): Seq[Food]`, previously the library user would have been able to pass in an array of `Order`, but it won't work for 2.13.

 - if you cross build with Scala 2.12 and want to maintain the API semantics for 2.13 version of your library, or
 - if your library users frequently uses mutable collections such as `Array`